OilProducts/metaral/README.md

   * Optional velocity fields for liquids/gases (if doing fluid-ish behavior)
 * **Simulation steps**

-  * Discrete timesteps that update material states based on:
+  * Discrete timesteps that update material states based on neighbor interactions, energy transfer, and simple diffusion/convection/advection schemes

-    * Neighbor interactions
-    * Energy transfer, cooling/heating
-    * Simple diffusion/convection/advection schemes
   * Hooks for game-level events (player digging, explosions, etc.)

+It leans heavily on the transforms defined in `core/` + `world/` to walk chunks efficiently in integer space, while reasoning about gravity wells, surface normals, and heights in planetary space.

 Example classes: